 - Alabama, Arkansas, Texas, Kansas and Virginia also have a large proportion of dry counties.

 - Hundreds of dry towns (within wet counties) also exist across the country.
-In fact, 129 of them are in Alaska.

 Many, many other rules exist regulating the sale and consumption of alcohol on a local level.
 They often seem confusing and contradictory.
 One other once-common rule restricts the sale of alcohol on Sundays.
 This law was developed in Colonial times to honor the Christian Sabbath day in Colonial times.